 What else should I know?

 These are just a few of the ways that IP protections can help medical practices.
-Additional uses, like copyrights and trade secrets can also provide benefits.
+Additional uses, like trade secrets can also provide benefits.
 The right combination of IP protections will vary depending on each practice’s specialty and needs.
 As such, it is a good idea to discuss these and other options with a professional.